 Actual Thanksgiving day was a little strange.
 Jim went into the office, we ate a normal meal and went to bed at a normal hour.
 Black Friday also felt a little different, as I spent the day making desserts and doing a little Thanksgiving meal prep work (that’s never happened before).
 There’s something interesting/funny about celebrating a huge cultural holiday within a country/culture that knows hardly anything about it.

-On Saturday/our Thanksgiving Day, Jim picked up the turkey around 8am, and we started the brine around 8:30am, then cooked our stuffing, prepped all the vegetables for roasting and sautéing, make our bread dough, whipped up the mousse, relaxed a little/got cleaned up, prepped our potatoes, made our gravy, roasted the turkey, roasted the veggies, and sautéed the brussels sprouts.
+On Saturday/our Thanksgiving Day, Jim picked up the turkey around 8am, and we started the brine around 8:30am, then cooked our stuffing, prepped all the vegetables for roasting and sautéing, made our bread dough, whipped up the mousse, relaxed a little/got cleaned up, prepped our potatoes, made our gravy, roasted the turkey, roasted the veggies, and sautéed the brussels sprouts.

 Frank was our first guest to arrive, delicious wine in hand.
-Our neighbors (Jacira & Alexander) arrived later and brought more wine & beer, fois gras, jamon, and macarons with them.
+Our neighbors (Jacira & Alexandre) arrived later and brought more wine & beer, fois gras, jamon, and macarons with them.
 With their arrival we popped some bubbly and began our feast.

 It was the most lovely meal full of great company, laughter, anecdotes, and delicious food.
 The French appetizers made it feel extra special – something we could only enjoy here in Toulouse.
 Of the traditional American food, the stuffing was a huge crowd pleaser (they’d never heard of stuffing, but loved it) as were the brussels sprouts (I was even asked how to make it), turkey (“so moist”), and even our “pain de la maison.”
 Everyone tried a little of everything (I even put a little stuffing on my plate).
 Jim commented on the beautiful plate of food Jacira set up – “everything had a place on the plate – it looked like it could’ve been for a photo in a magazine.”
-The macarons were AMAZING, but unfortunately, the pumpkin pie seemed to please Jim and Frank, but not me, Jacira, or Alexander.
+The macarons were AMAZING, but unfortunately, the pumpkin pie seemed to please Jim and Frank, but not me, Jacira, or Alexandre.

 It was a really magical day/evening, one in which I can’t stop smiling about.
 I’m incredibly thankful for the wonderful neighbors and friends we’ve made in our first eight months here.
 Dinners like these really make Toulouse feel like home.
 What a perfect beginning to our first, French holiday season.
 Happy Thanksgiving, indeed!